nautobot/nautobot/nautobot/docs/user-guide/feature-guides/graphql.md

 ### How GraphQL simplifies API Interactions

 When interacting with APIs, It's often necessary to build relationships between multiple models to achieve the result that is desired.
 Doing this typically requires multiple API calls to create the relationships.
 For example, lets assume that there are two devices in Nautobot.
-Each are assigned a site, region, roles, interfaces, and IP Addresses.
+Each are assigned a location, region, roles, interfaces, and IP Addresses.

 Simply querying the `/api/dcim/devices/` API route provides: